lcrespom/Modulator/README.md

 		- Etc?
 	- Improve ADSR
 		- Linear/exponential switch
-		- Incorrect behavior when key is released before reaching the sustain level
 	- Provide more preset instruments
 	- Improve presets panel
 		- When clicking on preset number, let user directly navigate to preset,